 If Rakuten ran a load test that gradually increased traffic from 100 visitors per minute to 6,000 visitors per minute over the course of an hour, their systems may have been able to autoscale to handle the traffic.
 They could look at the results of that load test and say, “We can scale to handle 6,000 visitors per minute, so we’ll be fine.”

-But the real traffic spike for Rakuten didn’t happen in an hour—it happened in two minutes.
+But the real spike in web traffic for Rakuten didn’t happen in an hour—it happened in two minutes.
 A spike test is much better suited to preparing for their situation, because it shows whether their systems can react and scale fast enough to handle massive sudden increases in traffic.

 This is what makes spike testing especially useful when using autoscaling: it lets you replicate real-world traffic spikes to look critically at whether your autoscaling set-up can handle them.